 -- A community-wide inspector general will be able to reach across agencies and will be granted broad investigative power.

-"These are huge steps forward in congressional oversight," Littig said.
+steps forward in congressional oversight," Littig said.

 At this point, the ball is in Speaker Pelosi's court.
 She wants more concessions from the White House, particularly on notification matters, but the leaders and ranking members of the intelligence committees are satisfied with what they've got.
 They're waiting on Pelosi to appoint conferees to reconcile the House and Senate language.